labeattie/testpreviewsite/_posts/2022-03-21-die-with-zero-book-notes.md

 One last note before diving in.
 This book is intended for people with some disposable income, or who could free some up.
 People living in poverty might already be doing all they can to maximize their life experiences.
 But if you have some power or choice on how your money gets spent, this book has some food for thought.

 ## Why Die with Zero?
-In the book The Psychology of Money, a man named Ronald Read is discussed early on.
+In the book *The Psychology of Money*, a man named Ronald Read is discussed early on.
 Ronald Read worked as a gas station attendant and mechanic for 25 years, and then as a part-time janitor at JC Penney for 17 years.
 He made history when he died in 2014, and left about 6 million dollars to a library and hospital.

 This is extremely impressive, and his skills in saving and consistent investing are commendable.
-But I can't help but thinking, I sure hope he loved that job at JC Penney.
+But I can't help but thinking, *I sure hope he loved that job at JC Penney*.
 I can't imagine he wouldn't have been able to find a more interesting way to thrive and have amazing experiences once money was taken care of.

 In a similar vein, in my articles on financial independence (FI) and coastFI, I discuss the fact that many people pursuing FI get so focused on saving money that they forget to enjoy life, and then end up regretting it later.
 I've read about more than one of them amassing double the amount of money they needed to be financially independent before working up the courage to leave a job they didn't like, only to find afterwards that they make more money than they expected doing something they love.